ronaldtclark/wdi12-hw7-jquery-harry-potter/README.md

 - **It's magic!
 Isn't it?**

--  In your `main.css` file, add a css rule where all text will align center inside the `body`
+-  In your `style.css` file, add a css rule where all text will align center inside the `body`

 <details><summary>Test yourself</summary>